ruipu's figure

 About Me

-Hi!I am a PhD candidate at the University of Maryland’s College of Information (iSchool), advised by Professor Amanda Lazar at The Health Aging and Technology (THAT) Lab.
+Hi!I am Ruipu Hu, a PhD candidate at the University of Maryland’s College of Information (iSchool), advised by Professor Amanda Lazar at The Health Aging and Technology (THAT) Lab.
+I expect to receive my PhD in May 2026.
+My research appears or is under review at premier HCI venues including ACM CHI, CSCW, ASSETS, and UIST, and has been recognized with a Best Paper Award at CHI 2025.
 Prior to my PhD, I earned a B.S. in Computer Science from Virginia Tech, where I worked with Professor Sang Won Lee to design interactive systems that facilitate empathy among users.

 Latest Updates ✨